What is Waldorf education?

 Is there standardized testing?

 Yes.
 As a publicly funded charter school, our students must participate in standardized testing.
 We recognize that testing can be stressful for many students and have worked to create an atmosphere around testing time that focuses on self-care, test preparedness, and plenty of outside time.
 Our educational program is not designed around standardized testing however our students perform very well.
-Please visit our Assessments and Grading page to learn more.
+Please visit our Student Assessment page to learn more.

 How many students attend Mountain Sage?

 The school serves approximately 330 kindergarten through eighth graders and homeschool enrichment students.

 How many students will there be in each class?

 The typical maximum enrollment in the kindergarten class is 22 students.
 The typical maximum enrollment in the 1st-8th grade classes is 26 students.

 Do you plan on expanding to include a high school?

 No. Mountain Sage Community School is dedicated to creating and growing our K-8 program.
 The school’s current administration and board have no plans to lead the effort to create a high school.
 Should the effort to create a high school for Mountain Sage graduates arise from a knowledgeable group within our community, we would happily show our support, sharing resources and contacts that may aid in such a development.